CEJMU/tt06_tinyrv1/docs/info.md

 # How it works

 The project consist of a RISC-V VHDL Model and supports the [Tiny RV1 ISA](https://github.com/cbatten/ece4750-tinyrv-isa) without MUL.
-In addition OR and XOR are supported.
+In addition AND and XOR are supported.

 ## How to test